gSchool/DNA-release-3/03-Phase-B/03_developing_acquisition_strategy.md

 * Recognize the topics that should be considered while creating the Acquisition Strategy

 ## Introduction
-Simon Sinek’s book [_Start with Why: How Great Leaders Inspire Everyone to Take Action_](https://www.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/1591846447) articulates our starting point: **the why**.
+Simon Sinek’s book [_Start with Why: How Great Leaders Inspire Everyone to Take Action_](https://www.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/1591846447) articulates our starting point: **THE WHY**.

 It’s  easy to get lost in day to day tasks and lose sight of the larger picture.
 Fortunately for us, the DoD has a very powerful **why:** To deter war and protect the security of the United States.  _Everyone,_ regardless of their position or grade/rank _directly_ supports that mission.